 Explore the boroughs

 Sure, Manhattan has a lot to offer and is pretty amazing but many people forget just how big New York City actually is.
-It consists of 5 borough each of which have their own unique characters and charms, and contrary to what you might think they are no longer danger zones!
+It consists of 5 boroughs each of which has its own unique characters and charms, and contrary to what you might think they are no longer danger zones!
 Not only will you find the general cost of pretty much everything to be cheaper but there are a ton of interesting things to discover.
 Just take the subway and explore…the city is your oyster!
 What about heading to the beach and amusement park down in Brooklyn, the Zoo in the Bronx, or catching a baseball game in Queens!
 The possibilities are endless…and cheap too!

 Museums and galleries

-New York is full of amazing galleries and museums, of course, many of these have entrance fees, but there is a long standing tradition in this city of making art and culture available to all.
+New York is full of amazing galleries and museums, of course, many of these have entrance fees, but there is a long-standing tradition in this city of making art and culture available to all.
 From amazing student entrance prices on almost every establishment to the “Free Museum Days” each place holds each week.
 There are also a number of museums and galleries which are also either always free or have a “Pay what you want” policy.
 Do some research beforehand and plan your days out to make the most of these offers.

 Explore the Parks

 New York is full of parks and pretty much all of them are free!
-From the obvious choice of Central Park with the boating lake, Strawberry fields, The stunning Bethesda fountain and Bow Bridge…not to mention a whole host of other free and paid for features and activities!
+From the obvious choice of Central Park with the boating lake, Strawberry fields, The stunning Bethesda Fountain and Bow Bridge…not to mention a whole host of other free and paid-for features and activities!
 Then there are smaller parks such as Bryant Park and Washington Square Gardens where you will be sure to catch a free show by local performers and even some free festivals in the summer.
-Or head to The Highline in Chelsea, a converted old highline railway with many original features along the line still in existence.
+Or head to The Highline in Chelsea, a converted old Highline railway with many original features along the line still in existence.
 There are also many local neighbourhood parks all over the outer boroughs too including The Jamaica Bay wildlife reserve which feels a million miles away from the inner city!

 Walk the Brooklyn Bridge

 Another amazing New York experience for completely free!
 Nothing quite compares to the view you get walking what is just over a mile across this iconic bridge.
-The view of downtown Manhattan is unrivalled and seeing the almost 150 year old bridge up close was a real memorable moment for us.
+The view of downtown Manhattan is unrivalled and seeing the almost 150-year-old bridge up close was a real memorable moment for us.
 Starting over in Brooklyn and walking back towards Manhattan means amazing views the entire journey!